 Machine learning is like working with someone who only needs to know the goal and can determine how to get to it on their own.
 Imagine taking a company full of people who need instructions for everything and replacing them with real problem solvers.
 This is only part of the potential of machine learning.

 Machine learning flourishes in areas where humans can’t; places where our biases hold us back.
 No wonder it’s perfect for pricing optimization.
 As odd as it sounds, we humans are pretty bad at determining how much something should cost.
-This costs businesses big, and most don’t even know how much they’re losing.
+These pricing decisions cost businesses big, and most don’t even know how much they’re losing.

 What Is Price Optimization?

-Price optimization is a method to determine the best price or set of prices for your business offering.
+Price optimization definition: a method to determine the best price or set of prices for your business offering.
 Talking about the “best price” is easy, but price optimization is about trade-offs.
-Ask yourself what matters most to your company: customer lifetime value, customer loyalty, quantity of product sold, average price per product sold, or even which products to make cheaper so others can be more expensive (AKA the grocery store model).
+Ask yourself what matters most to your company: customer lifetime value, customer loyalty, customer experience, quantity of product sold, average price per product sold, or even which products to make cheaper so others can be more expensive (AKA the grocery store model).

 To understand price optimization, you need to understand the factors that go into it from the customer side.

 How Do Customers React to Different Pricing?

 Consider history and context.
-Pricing is just numbers, but the way customers react to it is deeply human and therefore quite complex.
+Developing a price is all about the numbers, but the way customers react to it is deeply human and therefore quite complex.
 Let’s break down some of the elements at play:

 Obviously, if a product was previously $10 and is now $7, that $7 price will not be perceived the same by humans compared to a product that was formerly $5.
 This pricing history is as important a factor for machine learning as for humans addressing price optimization.

 Your company’s reputation may come into play.
 Are you known for competitive prices?
-Much like the previous example, this can account for customer reactions that wouldn’t otherwise make sense.
+Much like the previous example, this can account for customer reactions and price sensitivities that wouldn’t otherwise make sense.

-If your competitors adjust their prices, customer perception of your prices will be affected.
+If your competitors’ prices are adjusted, customer perception of your prices will be affected.